What Does an Air Purifier Do & How Does It Work?

 Air purifiers improve indoor air quality, limiting your exposure over time to harmful pollutants.
 When you take a deep breath, you want to fill your lungs with pure, fresh air—not dirty air filled with allergens and dust.

 Air pollutants also include pesticides and gases emitted by mattresses and other furniture materials.
 Most indoor air pollution comes from sources that are also indoors, such as cooking fumes, fireplaces, coal heating, paints, and insecticides.
 Building materials, such as treated wood and wallpaper, can also emit pollutants through a process known as off-gassing.

 Due to all of these potential sources of air pollution that exist right inside the home, air purifiers are especially important for people with underlying lung conditions, such as asthma.

-Pollutants aren’t the only things hanging around in the air; bacteria and viruses also ride on airborne particles, sometimes for hours or days.
+Air pollutants aren’t the only things hanging around; bacteria and viruses also ride on airborne particles, sometimes for hours or days.

 HOW DO AIR PURIFIERS WORK?

 Most air purifiers use a fan to pull in air from the room and push it through one or more filters inside the device.
 Depending on the model, an air purifier could use filters made from paper, fiberglass, an activated carbon material, or a combination of materials to absorb pollutants and other particles from the air.

 IMPORTANT AIR PURIFIER BENEFITS

 According to the EPA, air pollutants can lead to headaches, dizziness, respiratory problems, heart disease, and cancer.
 Some indoor air pollutants, such as carbon monoxide and radon, are extremely dangerous, even from a short exposure.